 For example, an invoice due in 30 days creates a future cash flow to the business that issued it, and a liability to the business that receives it.
 A loan creates a future cash flow to the lender, and a liability for the borrower.
 Financial instruments have to include specific terms and conditions that detail the time frame and amounts due.

 Financial instruments are a part of our everyday life.
 If you have a mortgage, the mortgage agreement is the financial instrument.
 The lender transferred cash to you, and you are obligated to make payments over the term of the mortgage.
 The check you write to pay the utility company is a financial instrument.
 It represents the bank's obligation to pay funds and the utility company's right to receive them.

 How Do Financial Instruments Work?

 Financial instruments are the interstate highways for money and capital to move from place to place.
-Financial instruments are used for a variety purposes.
+Financial instruments are used for a variety of purposes.

 On a regular basis, we all use financial instruments to make payments for goods and services that we need.
 Apartment leases, auto financing agreements, mortgages, and doctor bills are all examples of this.

 As further illustrations, we use credit cards to make routine purchases for which payment is usually owed within a monthly cycle.
 Businesses send out invoices due by a certain date.
-Customers send payments by check.
+Customers send payments by check, draft, or electronic means, including digital currencies.
+Digital currencies use smart contracts.
 Companies reward employees with stock option plans.

 All financial instruments represent a contract with the right to a future cash flow, a liability, and include terms and conditions.

-Businesses use financial instruments to raise capital.
-Companies issue stocks and bonds, which are sold to investors in exchange for rights to ownership, or interest payments and a promise to repay the principal, or original amount invested.
+Government and businesses use financial instruments to raise capital.
+Companies issue stocks and bonds, which are sold to investors in exchange for rights to ownership, or interest payments, and a promise to repay the principal or original amount invested.
+Federal, state, and local governments issue financial instruments in the form of securities for bonds to fund projects.